-- 1. Realizing that there are some constraints on how source code can be packaged, it is advantageous for the production implementation team to be able to understand how the pieces fit together.
+1. Realizing that there are some constraints on how source code can be packaged, it is advantageous for the production implementation team to be able to understand how the pieces fit together.
 Source code that forms an executable or group of related executables should be contained in a directory; and while that directory may contain other sub-directories, the compilation scripts, makefiles, and documentation for building the executable should be easily understandable.
-If there are specific sequences of scripts to be run and options that need to be chosen during the build, they should be clearly specified in a readme file in the top level source directory. - 2.
-The source code directory must be available on the CCS, that can be accessed by NCO's implementation staff.
+If there are specific sequences of scripts to be run and options that need to be chosen during the build, they should be clearly specified in a readme file in the top level source directory.

+- 2. The source code directory must be available on the WCOSS and must be accessible by NCO's implementation staff.
 (Do not put files in HPSS).
 All of the source code (main program and subroutines) required to execute your program must be included in this directory as separate files (no concatenated files).
 We will not selectively copy routines from your directory.
 We will not include or link source or executables from private libraries.
-To ensure that the latest version of the source code is used, programmers should modify the operational source code which they have copied from /nwprod/sorc. - 3.
+To ensure that the latest version of the source code is used, programmers should start with, and modify, the operational source code which they have copied from /nwprod/sorc. - 3.
 It is preferable for the top level source code directory to have a makefile that does everything needed to build the executable.
 It is also preferable to have the executable name be the same as the source directory that will contain it; in this way automated scripts can batch process the building of executables and move them to the main executable directory when a mass build is needed. - 4.
 When the make process produces more than one executable please make sure that the final step copies the executables to the top level source directory and their filenames are correct for all the scripts that use them.
-If different compiler options are needed for each subroutine, then it is the programmer's responsibility to include these options in the makefile.
-See Attachment I for information regarding makefiles. - 5.
-C and Fortran compilers must be IBM, not gnu.
-The C compiler is version 10.1 and the fortran compiler is version 12.1.
+If different compiler options are needed for each subroutine, then it is the programmer's responsibility to include these options in the makefile. - 5.
+C and Fortran compilers should be Intel (ifort and icc).
+If you must use the gnu compilers, be prepared to make your case as to why these are needed over the Intel compilers.